cmwetherell/GlassKraken/_posts/2020-02-10-What-we-know-so-far-about-NHL-Seattle.md

   <br>
 # When is the expansion draft?

 The 2017 NHL Expansion Draft to fill the VGK roster was held from June 18-20.
 The 1999 and 2000 NHL Expansion Drafts were also held in June.
-I was also told by a representative from the team they are expecting the draft to take place in June. **The NHL Seattle expansion drat will take place in June of 2021.**
+I was also told by a representative from the team they are expecting the NHL Seattle expansion draft to take place in June. **The NHL Seattle expansion draft will take place in June of 2021.**

 <br>